flueke/mvme/doc/sphinx/source/mvlc_trigger_io.rst

 IRQ Units
 ~~~~~~~~~
 Generates a signal when one of the 7 available VME IRQs triggers.
 The only
-setting is the IRQ number (1-7) this unit should react to.
+setting is the number of the IRQ (1-7) this unit should react to.

 Soft Triggers
 ~~~~~~~~~~~~~
-Software triggers which can be permanently activated via the GUI or by executing one of the folowing VME Scripts:
+Software triggers which can either be permanently activated via the GUI editor or pulsed by executing one of the folowing VME Scripts:

 ::